18 killed in Boko Haram attack on Nigerian army base, villages

 The attackers were trying to infiltrate into the city, said Ba'Kura Abba Ali, a militia leader in the area helping soldiers in fighting Boko Haram.

-The assailants climbed up a moat dug round the city to stave off Boko Haram suicide and gun attacks, and attacked troops, Ali said.
+The assailants climbed up a trench that had been dug in the sand round the city to stave off Boko Haram suicide and gun attacks, and attacked troops, Ali said.

 Maiduguri residents reported hearing at least five explosions and sounds of gunfire coming from the Cashew Plantation area.